 Having a strong mobile presence is no longer an option as the smartphone market is speculated to reach worldwide shipment volume up to 1.654 billion in 2022.
-The number of smartphone users is also expected to pass the 3 billion mark by the same year, making organizations to see hybrid mobile app development as a critical prerequisite for business growth.
+The number of smartphone users is also expected to pass the 3 billion mark by the same year, making organizations see Native Vs Hybrid mobile app development as a critical prerequisite for business growth.

 But to successfully capture the attention – and wallets – of smartphone users, several choices have to be carefully made.
 The first – and most important choice – is the choice between native app development and hybrid app development.
 Each of these two approaches to mobile application development has its own benefits and shortcomings.

 Therefore, let’s take a more in-depth look to determine which approach will be more suitable for your business or brand.

 How to Decide on the Mobile App Development Protocol to Follow

 According to Statista, users of smartphones and tablets downloaded a total of 178.1 billion apps globally from both the App Store and Google Play store in 2017.
 This figure is expected – and is already inching closer – to surge to a whopping 258.2 billion in 2022.